BenceM/BenceM/README.md

 - 👋 Hi, I’m @BenceM
-- 👀 I’m interested in Coding, Nutrition, Training, Front-end, Blockchain, Python.
+- 👀 I’m interested in Coding, Blockchain, AI, Health, Nutrition, Training.
+- 📚 I'm learning these languages: Js, Rust, Python
-- 🌱 I’m currently learning Front-end.
+- 🌱 I’m currently focusing on Front-end (Js, React).
 - 💞️ I’m looking to collaborate on any good project, that I could provide value to.

 <!---